React examples

 Realtime collaboration (Yjs)

-import { WebrtcProvider } from "y-webrtc";
+import { DocxEditor, createEmptyDocument } from '@eigenpal/docx-editor-react';

-import { ySyncPlugin, yCursorPlugin, yUndoPlugin } from "y-prosemirror";
+import { ySyncPlugin, yCursorPlugin, yUndoPlugin } from 'y-prosemirror';

 <DocxEditor

-yCursorPlugin(provider.awareness),
+externalPlugins={[ySyncPlugin(fragment), yCursorPlugin(provider.awareness), yUndoPlugin()]}

 Agent panel

-import { useChat } from "@ai-sdk/react";
+import { useDocxAgentTools } from '@eigenpal/docx-editor-agents/react';

-const { tools } = useDocxAgentTools({ editorRef });
+const { tools, executeToolCall, getContext } = useDocxAgentTools({ editorRef });